ansonkan/public-box/ga401i-arch/README.md

 ### No audio

 After unmute everything with `alsamixer`, there was still no audio at the time.
-Having `pipewire` and `pipewire-alsa` insatlled fixed that.
+Having `pipewire` and `pipewire-alsa` installed fixed that.

 ### No audio in games that runs with Proton